<img src="https://secure.tool3sign.com/182543.png" style="display:none;">

 Joule, Your Helpful Colleague

-Imagine a customer sends an email asking about a delivery.
-Joule recognizes the question and automatically gathers the right information from various systems—order status from ERP, customer data from CRM, and shipping info from the logistics provider.
+Imagine this: a customer sends an email asking about a delivery.
+Joule understands the request and automatically pulls data from various systems—order status from the ERP, customer data from the CRM, and shipping information from the logistics provider.
+Joule checks for delays, identifies the root cause, and drafts a response, ready for your review and approval.
+No more searching through multiple systems.

 AI as a Colleague, Not a Replacement